 However, if you are not careful, obtaining a personal loan can hurt your credit score.
 For instance, if you already have a mountain of debt, and you apply for a personal loan, you’ll increase your amounts owed (i.e., your total debt), which could hurt your credit score.
 Plus, with more debt, lenders will perceive your future loan applications as high risk and charge a higher interest rate, or reject your loan application altogether.

-All things considered if you're finding it tough to get a loan from a bank or credit union, getting a personal loan from your loved ones can be a smart move.
+All things considered, if you're finding it tough to get a loan from a bank or credit union, can be a smart move.
 Although you may not be able to boost your credit score if the loan is coming from your best friend or brother, personal loans from people you trust are often a lot more flexible and can help you in a time crunch.
 Regardless of their effect on your credit score, you have many great options for securing your financial future by obtaining a personal loan.

 Can A Personal Loan Hurt Your Credit Score?